EasyRPG/EV0002/README.md

 This helper script tries to detect if you installed the gems locally with bundler and will run EV0002 in bundler environment if needed.

+If your system is recent, it will ship with a newer version of ruby, we recommend using [rvm][rvm] or [rbenv][rbenv] to install and use ruby 2.7.6 for the time being, a `.ruby-version` file is provided.

 ## LICENSE